Automations to Integrations:

 The complexity of document fraud in the age of AI

-Artificial intelligence is increasingly being exploited for document fraud, with low-cost, user-friendly AI tools enabling anyone to create convincing fake documents online.
+AI is increasingly being exploited for document fraud, with low-cost, user-friendly AI tools enabling anyone to create convincing fake documents online.
 In just five to ten minutes, anyone can generate counterfeit state IDs or passports using readily available images from social media.
+With digital forgeries up 244% year-over-year (Entrust) and deepfake-linked failures now accounting for 1 in 20 ID verification rejections (Veriff), the landscape has shifted dramatically from the era of physical cut-and-paste forgeries.

 The complexity of the I-9 verification process compounds the problem.
 With hundreds of acceptable documents that can be submitted, distinguishing between valid and fraudulent paperwork becomes a daunting task.
 Even Homeland Security Investigations (HSI) has acknowledged that identifying fraudulent documents is nearly impossible.